Casino Dealer: Career Information for Becoming a Casino Dealer

 Some skills required to be a casino dealer will help prepare you for jobs in other areas:

 Gaming Surveillance Officer

-This is a specialized kind of security guard who monitors the casino gaming floor and casino property in general for incidents of crime, like fraud or trespassing.
-A gaming surveillance officer will usually patrol the casino, looking at game operations and the behavior of casino guests and employees, and also monitor video and audio camera footage.
+This is a specialized kind of security guard who monitors the casino gaming floor and casino property in general for criminal actions such as fraud or trespassing.
+A gaming surveillance officer will usually patrol the casino, looking at game operations and the behavior of casino guests and employees.
+The officer will also monitor video and audio camera footage.
 Some post-secondary education or training is generally required for employment.
 Licensing requirements vary by state and by whether or not a security guard is armed.
-Professional voluntary certification is also available.
-Gaming surveillance officers can expect job growth of 9% from 2010-2020, per the BLS, and those already working in this occupation earned average pay of $32,040 in 2012.
+Voluntary professional certification is also available.
+Gaming surveillance officers can expect job growth of 5% from 2014-2024, per the BLS, and those already working in this occupation earned a median salary of $31,170 in 2015.

 Customer Service Representative

-Customer service representatives talk directly to a business or organization's customers, providing assistance or information.
-They handle orders, complaints, account changes, inquiries, or suggestions from a company's customers or organization's members.
-Customer service representatives may be authorized to resolve problems and may also pass on serious issues to higher level staff.
+Customer service representatives talk directly to the customers of a business or organization and provide assistance or information.
+They may handle orders, complaints, account changes, inquiries, or suggestions from a company's customers or an organization's members.
+Customer service representatives may be authorized to resolve problems and may also pass on serious issues to higher-level staff.
 Many customer service representatives have at least a high school diploma, although some employers may prefer candidates with an associate's or bachelor's degree; customer service representatives in some fields, such as insurance, may need a state license.
 On-the-job training is common, and some employers help their customer service reps prepare for state licensing, too.
-According to the BLS, jobs for customer service representatives are expected to increase 15% from 2010-2020.
-Customer service representatives earned an average salary of $33,110 in 2012, per the BLS.
+According to the BLS, jobs for customer service representatives are expected to increase 10% from 2014-2024.
+Customer service representatives earned a median salary of $31,720 in 2015, per the BLS.